lawun330/sannie-bot/README.md

-# BBC Burmese Telegram Web App
+# Sannie Bot: BBC Burmese News on Telegram

-This project is still in the `developing` phase.
-The project aims to create a web app bot in Telegram.
-The bot crawls the **BBC Burmese** website to display news contents.
-This way, Telegram users can now read news without having to leave the app.
+This project is still in the `development` phase.
+It aims to create a Telegram web app bot called "Sannie."
+Sannie crawls the BBC Burmese website to display news content, allowing Telegram users to read the news without leaving the app.

 ## 1. 🚀 User Manual

-A Telegram account is required to use this bot.
+A Telegram account is required.
 - **Direct Link**: Chat the [bot](http://t.me/presenter_sannie_bot) directly
 - **Search Method**: Find the bot in Telegram's search bar:
 ```console